johnlindquist/mcp-dev-server/README.md

 1.  **Open your terminal.**
 2.  **Run the server:**
     ```bash
-    npx mcp-pm
+    npx mcp-shell-yeah
     ```
-3.  **Server is running:** The command will download (if needed) and execute the `mcp-pm` server.
+3.  **Server is running:** The command will download (if needed) and execute the `mcp-shell-yeah` server.
 It will print initialization logs to stderr and then wait, listening for MCP messages on standard input (stdin) and sending responses to standard output (stdout).

 Your MCP client or orchestrator can now be configured to communicate with this process via its stdio streams.